All Episodes

 And now this Citigroup is reportedly negotiating with government officials to have the United States government boost its stake in the troubled bank to as much as 40%.

-We're not thinking about a nationalized bank.
+No, We're not thinking about a nationalization of the bank.

-Of course, those statements of Obamas all have expiration dates.
+Of course, those statements of Obama's all have expiration dates.

-Such a move by Citigroup would result in the New York-based bank ceding far more control to the feds than executives likely desire, and would dilute shareholders' investments.
+Such a move by Citigroup would result in the New York-based bank ceding far more control to the feds than executives likely desire and would dilute shareholders' investments.

 What the hell difference does it matter?